RubensZimbres/RubensZimbres/README.md

 ## _Senior Machine Learning Engineer, Ph.D._

- 🔭 I’m currently contributing for OWASP Top 10 for LLMs and also in Langchain / CrewAI Generative AI studies with Google Cloud Developer Experts
+ 🔭 I’m currently contributing for OWASP Multi-Agent CTF and also in Langchain / CrewAI Generative AI multi-agent studies with Google Cloud Developer Experts.

  🚀 I’m working with data privacy at Zendata in the intersection between A.I and cybersecurity.